HmzAli/odt-to-pdf-converter/README.md

-A Converts odt files to pdf
+A script to convert odt files to pdf

 ## Usage